Tanmanstyle/Tanmanstyle/README.md

 ### Hi 👋

 I build projects in my own time to develop new skills.
-My current focus is primarily AI and data related work, though I plan to expand into other areas over time.
-Here is some of my work:
+I am most proficient in Python.
+Here is my work:

 # [First Class Dissertation](https://github.com/Tanmanstyle/KCL-Dissertation-Project-)
 My dissertation for King's College London, involving a deep dive into edu-theory and "coding for users not tasks."